gpetraroli/server_environment_configs/README.md

     - [Configure a VPS with Apache, PHP, MySQL](./apache/apache_php_mysql.md)

 ## Contributing
-Feel free to make a Pull Request to this repository if you find any error or you'll like to add more content.
+Feel free to make a Pull Request to this repository if you find any error, or you'll like to add more content.

+How to make a Pull Request:
+1. Fork this repository
+2. Clone your forked repository
+3. Create a new branch
+4. Make your changes
+5. Commit your changes
+6. Push your changes
+7. Create a Pull Request